What will I study?

 As a guide, investing approximately three-to-five hours per week means you should complete the course within six weeks.

 This course is assessed entirely online.

 - two online self-assessment activities – allowing you to measure your own understanding of key concepts

 - a final online multiple-choice assessment – based on the subjects covered during your course.

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors via the course area in MyAberdeen and you can use social media and discussion boards to chat with your fellow students.
+You’ll have contact with your tutors via MyAberdeen.
+You can use social media and discussion boards to chat with your fellow students too.